voxpupuli/puppetboard/README.md

 [pypuppetdb documentation](https://pypuppetdb.readthedocs.io/en/latest/connecting.html#ssl).
 Alternatively it is possible to explicitly specify the protocol to be used setting the `PUPPETDB_PROTO` variable.

-Other settings that might be interesting in no particular order:
+Other settings that might be interesting, in no particular order:

+- `FAVORITE_ENVS`: an ordered list of Puppet environment names that will be shown immediately after "All Environments" and before other environments (which are sorted by name) in the dropdown for choosing the environment shown in the top-right of the UI.
+Environments listed here that do not really exist in your deployment are silently ignored.
 - `SHOW_ERROR_AS`: `friendly` or `raw`.
 The former makes Puppet run errors in Report and Failures views shown in a modified, (arguably) more user-friendly form.
 The latter shows them as they are.
     Defaults to `friendly`.